On behalf of the board, staff and volunteers of the ACPMP Research Foundation, we would like to welcome you to our Foundation’s website.

 It is our goal to see a radical improvement in survival rates for all types of PMP, appendix cancer and PSMs.
 However, we face a number of obstacles.
 The medical community lacks accurate diagnostic tools in relation to PMP, appendix cancer and PSMs, which often leads to later diagnosis and less-than-optimal treatment.
 The diagnosis of PMP, appendix cancer and PSM is so rare and yet the symptoms so common that the disease diagnosis is frequently missed and/or misdiagnosed as ovarian cysts/tumors, inguinal hernias, appendicitis, irritable bowel syndrome, and more.

 In addition to diagnostic issues, there is still no overarching agreement among the medical community regarding the best practice and management of this disease.
-There is also a large void between the judgment and expertise of those specialists with extensive experience in treating the disease and the general medical community, especially general surgeons, gynecological oncologists, and surgical oncologists, which prohibits some patients from obtaining the best possible treatment.
+There is also a large void between the judgment and expertise of those specialists with extensive experience in treating the disease and the general medical community, especially general surgeons, gynecological oncologists, medical oncologists, and surgical oncologists, which prohibits some patients from obtaining the best possible treatment.

 Here you will find valuable information regarding this disease and how you can help in the fight to find a cure for all who suffer from PMP, appendix cancer and PSMs.
 Through acpmp.org, ACPMP is dedicated to improving all PMP, appendix cancer and PSM patients’ odds against this disease by keeping physicians and patients well informed, and supporting research that will improve curability for all who have PMP, appendix cancer and other peritoneal surface malignancies.